 Certain change requests are part of the deliverables based on their status in change control list.
 Whichever have been approved by the change control board and planned to be delivered, need to be verified by the QC team in this process.

-Every organization has some quality guidelines, policies, standards, issues and defect reporting methods that need to be considered for the process.
+Every organization has some process assets such as quality guidelines, policies, standards, issues and defect reporting methods that need to be considered for the process.

 How do I do it?